 In this blog post, I’ll give you exact instructions on how to create a blog on WordPress.
 If you follow the instructions your blog will be live in about 30-60 minutes.
-If something doesn’t work come back and re-read the blog or leave a comment below and I’ll try to help you.
+Do you require coding knowledge?
+Is it expensive?
+The answer to all these questions is no, setting up a blog is easy, simple, and doesn’t require a lot of money.

-I’ve to warn you – it’s not free as many people seem to think that.
+I’ve to warn you – it’s not free as many people seem to think.
 There’s no such thing as free lunch in this world.
-To create a blog it costs you around $10 a month.
+Creating a blog costs you around $12 a month(You can get a free trial period on Hosting).
 My guidance is free though, but I will display ads on my content.
 You will still have to pay for your domain, theme, and hosting.
-Maybe you can find a theme which is free, so you can save on that, but I rather choose paid one since it might have security issues.
+Maybe you can find a theme that is free, so you can save on that, but I rather choose paid one since it might have security issues.

 If you want to create a blog on self-hosted WordPress, here’s a simple step-by-step guide: